galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 * *User Support:*
   * [Email](mailto:support DOT abims AT sb-roscoff DOT fr)
 * *Quotas:*
+  * Requires a professional/institutional email address to create and account
   * The default quota for new users is 20GB but can be extended on request
 * *Sponsor(s):*
   * [CNRS](http://www.cnrs.fr/)